Communication with Suppliers

 Promoting Sustainability Activities

-Toyota Boshoku and its suppliers adhere to the following items in basic supplier agreements: (1) Respect of human rights; (2) Prohibiting bribery; (3) Ensuring fair transactions; (4) Removing antisocial forces; and (5) Efforts to conserve the environment.
-Furthermore, we comply with competition laws, subcontracting laws, labor laws, environmental laws, and other related laws in each country and region, and are working to strengthen sustainability activities throughout the entire supply chain.
+Toyota Boshoku and its suppliers adhere to the following items in basic supplier agreements: (1) Respect for human rights; (2) Prohibiting bribery; (3) Ensuring fair transactions; (4) Removing antisocial forces; and (5) Efforts to conserve the environment.
+Furthermore, we comply with competition laws, fair transactions act, labor laws, environmental laws, and other related laws in each country and region, and are working to strengthen sustainability activities throughout the entire supply chain.

 Every year during Corporate Ethics Month in September, we carry out initiatives aimed towards maintaining and pushing forward with fair and transparent trade.
 To do this we investigate supplier satisfaction and ask our suppliers to conduct self-assessments in line with our Supplier Sustainability Guidelines, with the overall aim of deepening understanding and spreading the principles of fair and transparent trade throughout our entire supply chain.
 Additionally, when we start working with new suppliers they are asked to conduct self-assessments.

-When implementing self-assessments also in fiscal 2025, in order to promote sustainability initiatives throughout the supply chain, in October 2024 we held a supplier briefing session to reiterate the importance of Sustainability Guidelines being spread and promoted among all suppliers.
+When implementing self-assessments in fiscal 2026, in order to promote sustainability initiatives throughout the supply chain, we held a supplier briefing session to reiterate the importance of the Sustainability Guidelines being spread and promoted among all suppliers.

-Based on the results of the self-assessments, we made visits to suppliers when necessary, and conducted follow-up surveys by phone.
-We are promoting sustainability activities through direct dialogue with suppliers, seeking their understanding of our approach by exchanging opinions on points to keep in mind and improvement measures for the future.
+Based on the results of the self-assessments, we made follow-up surveys with suppliers when necessary.
+We are continuously promoting sustainability activities through direct dialogue with suppliers, seeking their understanding of our approach by exchanging opinions on points to keep in mind and improvement measures for the future.

 Question items